Energy-Aware Routing to Large Reasoning Models: Introduction

 Large artificial intelligence (AI) models have become widely used in the past few years, and recently large reasoning models (LRMs) have become prominent \cite{PlaatWVBVB2025, EllisMohr2026TheoryInferenceCompute}.
 Such models are often infeasible for organizations to host locally due to hardware constraints, leading to the growth of large data centers---so-called \emph{AI factories}---with massively parallel hardware to host an ever-growing number of models of varying complexity.
 These data centers expend a significant amount of energy to process model requests.

-There is recent interest in powering data centers with renewable energy \cite{AgarwalSNIBCSK2021}.
-However, sources such as solar and wind introduce significant variability of available energy, which rarely aligns with usage.
-To mitigate variability, Varaiya et al.\ considered various ways to optimize risk-limited dispatch of energy for numerous physical workloads \cite{Varaiya2011RiskLimitedDispatchEnergy}, but the basic formalism can be extended to informational workloads \cite{Varshney2014RiskLimitedDispatchKnowledge}.
+There has been recent interest in powering data centers with renewable energy \cite{AgarwalSNIBCSK2021}.
+However, sources such as solar and wind introduce significant variability in available energy, which rarely aligns with usage.
+To mitigate variability, Varaiya et al.\ considered various ways to optimize risk-limited dispatch of energy for numerous physical workloads \cite{Varaiya2011RiskLimitedDispatchEnergy}, which can be extended to informational workloads \cite{Varshney2014RiskLimitedDispatchKnowledge}.
 Here we aim to draw on the specific properties of LRMs in AI factories, where there is a possibility of routing tasks to particular LRMs \cite{ShnitzerOSSSSTY2024}.
 Notably, the use and energy requirements of AI models also fluctuates with time \cite{Luccioni2023bloom}.
 Moreover, AI models with varying capabilities have different inference energy costs \cite{JEGHAMAKEH2025, TRIPPPGN2024, HUSOMGSS2024}.
-Often larger AI models yield better performance due to training-compute scaling \cite{NayakV2026}, but they require more energy to run.
+Larger AI models tend to yield better performance due to training-compute scaling \cite{NayakV2026}, but this typically comes with higher inference-time energy use.
 Further, due to inference-compute scaling of LRMs, more time/energy of computation may provide higher-quality responses \cite{NayakV2026, EllisMohr2026TheoryInferenceCompute}.
-As such, there are two dimensions to energy optimization: which LRM to route to and how long to run the chosen LRM.
+As such, there are two main dimensions of energy optimization: which LRM to route to and how long to run it for a given workload.